Sperm whale: External appearance

 The sperm whale is the largest toothed whale and is among the most sexually dimorphic of all cetaceans.
 Both sexes are about the same size at birth, but mature males are typically 30% to 50% longer and three times as massive as females.

-Newborn sperm whales are usually between 3.7 and 4.3 m long.
+Newborn sperm whales are usually between 3.5 and 4.5 m long.
 Female sperm whales are sexually mature at 8 to 9 m in length, whilst males are sexually mature at 11 to 12 m.
 Female sperm whales are physically mature at about 10.6 to 11 m in length and generally do not achieve lengths greater than 12 m.
-The largest female sperm whale measured up to 12.3 m long, and an individual of such size would have weighed about 17 t.
+The largest female sperm whale measured up to 12.3–12.5 m long, and an individual of such size would have weighed about 17 to 24 t.
 Male sperm whales are physically mature at about 15 to 16 m in length, and larger males can generally achieve 18 to 19 m.
 A male sperm whale measuring 18 m in length is estimated to have weighed 57 t.
-By contrast, the second largest toothed whale (Baird's beaked whale) measures up to 12.8 m and weighs up to 14 t.
+By contrast, the second largest toothed whale (Baird's beaked whale) measures up to 12.8–13 m and weighs up to 14 t.

 There are occasional reports of individual sperm whales achieving even greater lengths, with some historical claims reaching or exceeding 80 ft.
-One example is the whale that sank the Essex (one of the incidents behind Moby-Dick), which was claimed to be 85 ft.
+One example is the whale that sank the Essex (one of the incidents behind Moby-Dick), which was claimed to be 25.9 m.
 However, there is disagreement as to the accuracy of some of these claims, which are often considered exaggerations or as being measured along the curves of the body.
+There are reports of individual females reaching much greater lengths, with a female captured in Trinidad in October 1925 measuring 17.6 m, but this suggests an error in sex determination or length measurement.

 An individual measuring 20.7 m was reported from a Soviet whaling fleet near the Kuril Islands in 1950 and is cited by some authors as the largest accurately measured.
 It has been estimated to weigh 80 t.
 In a review of size variation in marine megafauna, McClain and colleagues noted that the International Whaling Commission's data contained eight individuals larger than 20.7 m.
 The authors supported a 24 m male from the South Pacific in 1933 as the largest recorded.
 However, sizes like these are rare, with 95% of recorded sperm whales below 15.85 metres (52.0 ft).